 The UCHealth Burn and Frostbite Center at Anschutz in metro Denver is Colorado’s premier burn center since 1976.
 We are one of 54 American Burn Association(ABA) verified locations in the United States and we are the only ABA verified burn center in Colorado.

 Our burn center model provides inpatient and outpatient services in one location.
-For patients, this means a seamless transition through their entire recovery.
+For patients, this means a seamless transition through their entire burn and frostbite recovery.

 - Burns: chemical, electrical (including lightning strikes), thermal

 - Drug rash with eosinophilia and systemic symptoms

 - Frostbite – Frostbite patients receiving our innovative t-PA protocol had a digit amputation rate of 2% in 2014, compared to 31% amputation rate for patients who do not receive t-PA